Trade between Western Europe and the Mughal Empire in the 17th century: Attitude of the Mughal empire to the trade

-Premises of Western Europe for the trade
+Main agreements

 The English and Dutch were granted 21-year permission of monopoly in the “East Indies”, which was followed by the retorted answer from the Indian kings – they encouraged the establishment of coastal posts for trade.
 Half a century afterwards, the competition for trade in the Indian Ocean was increased by the establishment of the French East India Company in 1664.
 It followed Jean-Baptiste Colbert's doctrine of mercantilism that claimed to keep the national exports greater than the imports.
 As France's First Minister of State, he had enormous influence in directing this strategy.
 In his Memorandum on English Alliances and Memorandum to the King on Finances written in 1669 and 1670 respectively, Jean-Baptiste Colbert defended his theory and tried to figure out a way to undercut the Dutch trade.
 This document gave evidence of the strength of the Netherlands’ trade in the 17th century not only in India but also in the Caribbean.
 Moreover, it gave the precise numbers of the Dutch superiority over both the British and the French – 15,000 to 16,000 vessels per year versus 3,000 to 4,000 for the British and 500 to 600 for the French.
 The British managed to increase the trade in textiles to 22.7 million square meters over a period of just twenty years.
 They did that in the same year that France intervened in the Indian trade.